dhank77/ddd-modular/README.md

-## 🛠️ Artisan Commands to Generate DDD Module Files
+## 🛠️ Toolkit to Generate DDD Module Files

-This package provides custom Artisan commands to help you generate files based on **Domain-Driven Design (DDD)** architecture.
+This package provides custom toolkit to help you generate files based on **Domain-Driven Design (DDD)** architecture.

 ### 📦 Installation